 Remember, iMessages are “free” when devices are connected to Wi-Fi.
 On the flip side, they count against your monthly data allotment when using 4G or 5G, so be sure to stay connected to the local wireless network when possible.
 Standard SMS and MMS messages are piped through your wireless mobile carrier.

 How to send texts via Android Messages (Android and PC)

-This methods works great for Android phone users and it doesn’t matter what kind of computer you use: You just need a browser and the Android Messages app.
+This method works great for Android phone users and it doesn’t matter what kind of computer you use: You just need a browser and the Android Messages app.
 Android Messages lets Android smartphone owners text straight from a web interface, no matter what device they’re using.
-It works on desktops, laptops, or even iOS devices.
-You do have to set Android Messages as the default app on your phone though, so make sure to do so before getting started.
+It works on desktops, laptops, or even Apple devices.
+You do have to set Android Messages as the default app on your phone, so make sure to do so before getting started.

 Step 1: Go to the Android Messages homepage.

 Step 2: Open the Android Messages application on your phone.

 Step 3: Tap on the three dots menu icon and select Messages for Web.